-3.1.5 Land Claims Analysis
+3.1.6 Land Claims and their Socio-Economic Implications

 Land claims have been made in respect of Schuinsdraai nature reserve and representatives of claimants have been included in the PAC for second phase development of the reserve by DEAT.
 The Flag Boshielo Dam which can provide supply side opportunities for tourism development.
 The Schuinsdraai Nature Reserve, which is adjacent to Flag Boshielo Dam, adds to this opportunity.
 Further opportunity is the industrial land available in Marble Hall town which is in ownership of the municipality.
 The state of land claims in the municipality appears as follows: